Skip to content

 select

-The select method is one of the advanced methods in MyBatis-Plus for constructing query conditions, used to specify the fields to be queried.
-By calling the select method, you can define which fields to include in the query results, enabling field-level customization of queries.
+The select method is one of the advanced methods in MyBatis-Plus for building query conditions, used to specify which fields to include in the query results.
+By calling the select method, you can define the specific columns to be returned, enabling field-level customization of your queries.

 Scope of Use